DFRobot/DFRobot_RTU/python/raspberrypi/README.md

 def read_holding_register(self, id, reg):

 '''
+  @brief Read a input Register.
+  @param id:  modbus device ID.
+Range: 0x00 ~ 0xF7(0~247), 0x00 is broadcasr address, which all slaves will process broadcast packets,
+  @n          but will not answer.
+  @param reg: Input register address.
+  @return Return the value of the holding register value.
+'''
+def read_input_register(self, id, reg):

+'''
   @brief Write a coils Register.
   @param id:  modbus device ID.
 Range: 0x00 ~ 0xF7(0~247), 0x00 is broadcasr address, which all slaves will process broadcast packets,
   @n          but will not answer.